microsoft/react-native-code-push/README.md

 | `TabBarIOS.Item`                                | `icon`, `selectedIcon`                   |
 | `ToolbarAndroid` <br />*(React Native 0.21.0+)* | `actions[].icon`, `logo`, `overflowIcon` |

-The following list represents the set of components (and props) that don't currently support their assets being updated via CodePush, due to their dependency on static images (i.e. using the `{ uri: "foo"}` syntax):
+The following list represents the set of components (and props) that don't currently support their assets being updated via CodePush, due to their dependency on static images (i.e. using the `{ uri: "foo" }` syntax):

 | Component   | Prop(s)                                                              |
 |-------------|----------------------------------------------------------------------|